-The Sustainable Construction and Design prepares students to design and construct sustainable and highly energy-efficient residences.
-Students will learn how to construct new homes that are durable; provide a healthy environment for the occupants; and use very little energy for heating, cooling, and lighting.
-The program utilizes a “whole systems approach” to train graduates to understand the integral relationship between materials, building techniques, mechanical systems, and subcontractors in the production of energy-efficient and sustainable homes.
-Students will learn about the use of green and renewable materials, the proper installation of all components and subsystems, and the reduction of construction site waste.
+The Sustainable Construction and Design program prepares you to design and construct sustainable and highly energy-efficient residences.
+Learn how to construct new homes that are durable; provide a healthy environment; and use very little energy for heating, cooling, and lighting.
+Utilizing a “whole systems approach”, you will understand the integral relationship between materials, building techniques, mechanical systems, and subcontractors in the production of energy-efficient and sustainable homes.
+Learn how to use green and renewable materials, properly install all components and subsystems, and reduce construction site waste.

-Students apply the concepts they learn in hands-on building experiences.
-Training includes, but is not limited to, foundations, concrete work, framing, siding, roofing, thermal/moisture protection, drywall installation/finishing, stair construction, finishing, cabinet installation, HVAC, electrical, plumbing, appliances, and landscaping.
+Building Experiences: Put the theories and concepts you learn into practice with foundations, concrete work, framing, siding, roofing, thermal/moisture protection, drywall installation/finishing, stair construction, finishing, cabinet installation, HVAC, electrical, plumbing, appliances, and landscaping.